Bishop of Down, Connor and Dromore

 The Bishop of Down, Connor and Dromore was the Ordinary of the Church of Ireland diocese of Down, Connor and Dromore; comprising all County Down and County Antrim, including the city of Belfast.

 History

 The episcopal sees of Down and Connor were united in 1442.
-After the Reformation, the bishopric of Down and Connor continued until 1842 when they were amalgamated with the see of Dromore to form the united see of Down, Connor and Dromore.
+After the Reformation, the Church of Ireland Bishopric of Down and Connor continued until 1842 when they were amalgamated with the see of Dromore to form the united see of Down, Connor and Dromore.
 Since 1945, the see has been separated into the bishopric of Down and Dromore and the bishopric of Connor.